red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/more-on-flows.rst

     > Bye
     >

-Note, that as soon as the second instance advances to the next match statement, a third instance is started, waiting for the next user input "Hi".
+Note that as soon as the second instance advances to the next match statement, a third instance is started, waiting for the next user input "Hi".
 The other two instances will advance in parallel.
 Since the first instance already started a new instance (second one) it will not start another one such that we don't get a growing number of instances when progressing.
 Note how the second "Bye" will not trigger anything since the first and second instance have already finished and the third instance is still at the first statement waiting for a "Hi".

 .. note::